-On top of this, Teletrac Navman offers integrated dash cam capability.
+On top of this, Teletrac Navman offers integrated dash cam capability for vans.
 That means you’ll have video replays of any incidents instantly at your disposal, saving you time and money when it comes to settling insurance claims.
 Teletrac Navman is flexible, too – like Quartix, it offers contracts as brief as 12 months – though if you’re seeking longer-term stability, deals for up to five years are available.

 Choose Teletrac Navman if you want:

 ✔ Assistance in finding the best routes at any given time, allowing you to plan for traffic accidents or road closures

 ✔ Automatic reminders about MOTs and other updates

 Exact pricing for Teletrac Navman’s solution isn’t available, though we can tell you that it offers three tiered plans.